tensorcircuit/tensorcircuit-ng/docs/source/faq.rst

 Frequently Asked Questions
 ============================

-How can I run TensorCircuit on GPU?
+How can I run TensorCircuit-NG on GPU?
 -----------------------------------------

 This is done directly through the ML backend.
-GPU support is determined by whether ML libraries are can run on GPU, we don't handle this within tensorcircuit.
+GPU support is determined by whether ML libraries are can run on GPU, we don't handle this within tensorcircuit-ng.
 It is the users' responsibility to configure a GPU-compatible environment for these ML packages.
-Please refer to the installation documentation for these ML packages and directly use the official dockerfiles provided by TensorCircuit.
+Please refer to the installation documentation for these ML packages and directly use the official dockerfiles provided by TensorCircuit-NG.
 With GPU compatible environment, we can switch the use of GPU or CPU by a backend agnostic environment variable ``CUDA_VISIBLE_DEVICES``.